syncfusion-content/winui-docs/winui/DropDown-Color-Palette/Getting-Started.md

 ## Dropdown Color Palette Open and Close notification

-You can notified when drop-down opened and closed by using the `DropDownOpened` and `DropDownClosed` events.
+You will be notified when drop-down opened and closed by using the `DropDownOpened` and `DropDownClosed` events.

 {% tabs %}
 {% highlight xaml %}